 Although the material has been around since the early 1900s, suede came to the forefront thanks to that Elvis Presley song back in 1956, and enjoyed a resurgence in mainstream fashion.
 It is a good alternative to standard leather when it comes to footwear as it is a softer material.
 Our ladies Kirby boots are our latest in suede style.

-Leather shoes can often be tough and take longer to break in whereas suede tends to be more comfortable from the offset and can be more distinctive in style.
+Leather brogue shoes and brogue boots can often be tough and take longer to break in whereas suede tends to be more comfortable from the offset and can be more distinctive in style.
 However, because of this, it is not as durable and is harder to protect and keep in tip-top condition.

 Suede shoes are great for dry weather but wearing them in the rain can shorten their lifespan in your wardrobe, no matter how much you take care of them.